SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/processing-rules/include-and-exclude-rules.md

 ---
 id: include-and-exclude-rules
-title: Include and Exclude Rules for OpenTelemetry (Beta)
+title: Include and Exclude Rules for OpenTelemetry
+sidebar_label: Include and Exclude Rules
 description: Use include and exclude processing rules to specify what kind of data is sent to Sumo Logic using OpenTelemetry Collector.
 ---